STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Method

 \subsection{Multi-layer Regularization}

 Consistency regularization is widely studied to make the decision boundary lies in low-density areas.
 We enforce the consistency at multiple layers between the input image and its smoothed counterpart.
 Here we apply Gaussian blur followed by L0-smoothing \cite{xu2011image} to the input image, imposing consistency to help the network converge to predict more visually-salient edges.
-As illustrated in Figure~\ref{fig:cluster_assumption}, edge pixels are easier to be classified in smoothed images.
-The multi-layer consistency works as a regularizer to prevent the network from generating increasingly redundant and noisy edges as in pseudo labels.
-Here we apply the pixel-wise $L2$ loss between the edge map of each block predicted from $X$ and the corresponding edge map from $X^{\prime}$.
-The multi-layer consistency loss for block $n$ is formulated as:
+As illustrated in Figure~\ref{fig:cluster_assumption}, edge pixels are easier to be classified in smoothed images which suppress complicated texture pixels.